Yonghonghui/Yonghonghui.github.io/_projects/3d_printing.md

     </div>
 </div>
 <div class="caption">
-    Testing the hook-mitten ball toy application, demonstrating practical usage and durability of the hook structures.
+    Testing the hook-mitten ball toy application, demonstrating practical usage and durability of the hook structures(right click to open video in new tab).
 </div>